Hezbollah–Israel conflict (2023–present): Outbreak of fighting (October 2023 – March 2024)

-In the morning of 8 October, Hezbollah fired rockets and shells at the Shebaa Farms region in support of Hamas' attack onto Israel; in response, the Israel Defense Forces (IDF) fired artillery shells and a drone into southern Lebanon.
+In the morning of 8 October, Hezbollah fired rockets and shells at the Shebaa Farms region in support of Hamas's attack onto Israel; in response, the Israel Defense Forces (IDF) fired artillery shells and a drone into southern Lebanon.
 Two Lebanese children were reportedly injured by broken glass.

 The next day, Israel exchanged a series of airstrikes on southern Lebanon near the towns of Marwahin, Ayta ash Shab and Dhayra in the Bint Jbeil district.
 This was after numerous Palestinian militants infiltrated the Israeli border, which Hezbollah denied involvement with.
 The Palestinian Islamic Jihad militia claimed responsibility for the armed infiltration.
 The IDF killed at least two perpetrators (likely Palestinians), while a third returned to Lebanon.
 A Hezbollah media source announced three of Hezbollah's members died in the IDF retaliation.
 Hezbollah fired rockets and artillery in retaliation.
 During the clashes, two Israeli soldiers and Lt.
 Col Alim Abdallah, Deputy Commander of the IDF's 300th Brigade, were killed and another three were wounded.

 On 11 October, Hezbollah fired anti-tank missiles at an IDF position and claimed to have produced casualties.
 In response, the IDF shelled the area where the attack was launched.
 The Lebanese-Italian hospital in Tyre admitted three injured civilians.
 The IDF ordered residents of northern Israel to seek shelter following reports of drones being launched from southern Lebanon.
 A Patriot missile was launched to intercept a suspicious projectile, after which the IDF found that the object in question was not a drone.
 Warning sirens were activated across northern Israel after reports emerged that up to 20 infiltrators on paragliders had entered Israeli territory from Lebanon before the IDF dismissed the report as a false alarm.

 Hezbollah deputy chief Sheikh Naim Qassem said "when time comes for any action, we will carry it out," stating that Hezbollah was ready and would contribute to confrontations against Israel according to its own plan.
 The IDF fired artillery, into southern Lebanon following an explosion that caused minor damage to a section of the Israel–Lebanon border wall near the kibbutz of Hanita.

 The IDF released footage of a drone attack which, according to them, killed three infiltrators from Lebanon near Margaliot who were members of Hamas.
 One of them was acknowledged by Hezbollah as one of their members.
 In the afternoon, Hezbollah fired 50 mortar shells and six anti-tank missiles towards five Israeli outposts in the Shebaa Farms.
 Further IDF shelling killed two civilians in a Shebaa village; video and photographic evidence showed usage of phosphorus bombs.

 On 15 October, Hezbollah launched five anti-tank missiles towards northern Israel killing one civilian and injuring three others in Shtula.
 UNIFIL said that their headquarters in Naqoura in southern Lebanon was hit by rocket fire with no casualties reported.
 Lieutenant Amitai Granot, commander of the 75th Battalion of the IDF's Golan Brigade and son of Rabbi Tamir Granot, was killed in a missile attack on an IDF post bordering Lebanon.